Putting mito on the map - The Lily Foundation

 Did you know mitochondrial dysfunction has been identified as a key factor in other, more common, diseases including dementia, Parkinson’s disease, epilepsy and cancer?
 The research The Lily Foundation funds and supports therefore has the potential to benefit not only mitochondrial disease patients but millions of others too.
 That’s why, despite being a little-known condition, mitochondrial disease could be the key to some of the most important medical breakthroughs of our time.

-Whatever you choose to do to mark World Mitochondrial Disease Week, don’t forget to tell us.
-Tag us on XFacebook, Instagram, LinkedIn or Tiktok or email [email protected] and we’ll make sure everyone knows about it!
+Whatever you’re doing to mark World Mitochondrial Disease Week, we’d love to share it.
+Tag us on XFacebook, Instagram, LinkedIn or Tiktok or email [email protected] and we’ll help spread the word far and wide!